RussellSnyder/lesson-type-hints/chapters/how_typing_helps_developer.md

 ![static_code_analysis_red_squiggle_hover](/images/code_snippets/static_code_analysis_red_squiggle_hover.png)

 We get a message that this print statement will not work *BEFORE* running our code.
 We just caught a bug without having to run our program!

-> WARNING/NOTE
-> If you run this program, upi will still get an error...BUT our interpreter now "hints" to us that we have an error before running the program.
-In other static languages or in Python with a 3rd party static code package, this code would refuse to compile all together.

 ## Error Message Analysis